HungMCLe/HungMCLe/README.md

 - 🎓 I'm working on my Master in Data Science from Harvard University (Expected 2025).
 - 🔭 I’m currently working on Route and data optimization for Mainstreme logistics companies.
-- 🌱 I’m currently learning D3, differential topology and functional analysis
+- 🌱 I’m currently learning D3, differential topology and functional analysis... tba results May 2025

-- ⚡ Fun fact: .
+- ⚡ (Fun?) fact: I can twist my hand 180 degree on a flat surface.
+Isn't useful for coding.
+Super sick party trick (or is it?)

 ## Languages and Tools: